Open Data Hub logo

 Boto3 is an AWS SDK for Python that provides an API for creating and managing AWS services, such as AWS S3 or S3-compatible object storage.

-After you have configured a Boto3 client for the S3 service from your workbench, you can connect and work with data in your S3-compatible object store.
+After you have configured a Boto3 client for the S3 service from a workbench, you can connect and work with data in your S3-compatible object store.

 Prerequisites